Janison: Biden's in-your-face moment

 So there's an impulse to say it was no big deal when Democratic contender Joe Biden snapped at an Iowa man who accused Biden of getting his son Hunter a job with a Ukrainian gas company in exchange for access to the Obama administration.

-What's striking is Biden's confronting his accuser up-close and in real time.
-The over-the-top readiness to rumble came off as something different from the Trump style of demonizing faraway foes on Twiter and at fan rallies.
+What's striking is Biden's confronting his accuser up close and in real time.
+The over-the-top readiness to rumble came off as something different from the Trump style of demonizing faraway foes on Twitter and at fan rallies.

 Biden had a fairly extended exchange as such things go.